bojanpopic/developer.joomlatools.com/framework/plugins/dispatcher.md

 + request logging
 + override all controller redirects

-You should use the dispatcher event handlers only when you want to effect a component wide process.
-If you wish to alter a process for a specific entity, use one of the MVC event handlers.
+You should use the dispatcher event handlers only when you want to effect a component when it's being dispatched.
+If you wish to intercept an event for a specific entity, use one of the MVC event handlers.

 Here is the `PlgAcmeExample` with a new event handler.
 It checks that any POST request coming into `com_acme` has a `foo` variable before allowing the dispatcher to continue.